Everyone will play in every match. Teams with 7 or more players will use rotating substitutions from the middle back instead of a traditional sub.

 To encourage teamwork, a bonus point will be award to a team that uses three contacts to get the ball over the net during a rally.
 The ball must land in fair play for the bonus point to count.
 This point is awarded even if the team doesn’t win the rally.
 One bonus point maximum per rally for each team.
 6th grade teams are excluded from the bonus point.

 Overhand serves only, and players must “hit” the ball with an open hand (no fists).
 Prolonged contact, throwing, or “punching” the ball to serve will result in loss of serve and a point for the other team.
 Underhand serving is not allowed in this league.
-We know it’s tough for some of the younger players, but trust us when we tell you that these reps are much more worthwhile even if they aren’t quite getting it over very often.
+We know it’s tough for some of the younger players, but these reps are much more worthwhile even if they aren’t getting it over very often.

 Service line will be the “10 ft line”, but players that are able to serve further should move back as far as they can.
-If a player is having a lot of success, they will need to take a step back from where they are serving (coachs’ discretion).
+If a player is having a lot of success, coach will ask them to take a step back from where they are serving (coach’s discretion).
 If they are already serving from behind the end line, they will not need to move back any further.